 The Company leases its offices and warehouse facilities under various lease agreements, certain of which are subject to escalations based upon increases in specified operating expenses or increases in the Consumer Price Index.
-As of March 31, 2015 and December 31, 2014, the Company has recorded \$61 and \$43, respectively, of deferred rent expenses.
+As of June 30, 2015 and December 31, 2014, the Company had recorded \$68 and \$43, respectively, of deferred rent expenses.

-Rent expense was \$56 and \$50 for the three months ended March 31, 2015 and 2014, respectively.
+Rent expense was \$56 and \$113 for the three and six months ended June 30, 2015, respectively.
+Rent expense was \$50 and \$100 for the three and six months ended June 30, 2014, respectively.

-14. Related Party Transactions
+17. Related Party Transactions

 The Company entered into a license agreement (the "IMG License Agreement") with Innovative Materials Group, LLC ("IMG"), a California limited liability company which is majority owned by Mr. Kang, a former Chief Executive Officer and former Chairman of the Company, to license certain patents and technical information for the limited purpose of manufacturing certain licensed products with the Company's first generation die cast machines.
 The IMG License Agreement granted a non-exclusive license to certain product categories, as well as an exclusive license to specific types of consumer eyewear products and obligated IMG to pay the Company a running royalty based on its sales of licensed products through August 5, 2021.
-The Company recognized \$0 and \$4 in royalty revenues from IMG during the three months ended March 31, 2015, and March 31, 2014, respectively.
+The Company recognized \$0 in royalty revenues from IMG during the three and six months ended June 30, 2015.
+This compares to \$0 and \$4 in royalty revenues during the three and six months ended June 30, 2014, respectively.

 Mr. Thomas Steipp, the Company's Chief Executive Officer, sold an aggregate of 400,000 shares of the common stock of the Company on August 5, 2013 pursuant to a trading plan that Mr. Steipp previously adopted under SEC Rule 10b5-1 under the Securities Exchange Act of 1934, as amended.
 Mr. Steipp adopted the trading plan on March 22, 2013 for the purpose of providing him with funds to satisfy certain tax liabilities as a result of the vesting on August 3, 2013 of 1,200,000 shares of Company restricted common stock held by Mr. Steipp.
 The restricted shares were granted to Mr. Steipp in 2010 under a previously disclosed Restricted Stock Award Agreement, dated August 3, 2010, between Mr. Steipp and the Company.
-On March 27, 2014, Mr. Steipp adopted a new 10b5-1 trading plan that allowed for the sale of 500,000 shares of common stock of the Company on August 4, 2014, and will allow for future sales of 500,000 shares of common stock of the Company on August 4, 2015.
+On March 27, 2014, Mr. Steipp adopted a new 10b5-1 trading plan that allowed for the sale of 500,000 shares of common stock of the Company on August 4, 2014, and allowed for future sales of 500,000 shares of common stock of the Company on August 4, 2015.